In This Article

 Partnering with the Bank of England to Make Data More Impactful in the World of Business

-We’re excited to announce our partnership with the Bank of England as the Employer Partner for the University of Cambridge Institute of Continuing Education Data Science Career Accelerator.
+We’re excited to announce our partnership with the Bank of England as the Employer Partner on the Data Science Career Accelerator from the University of Cambridge Professional and Continuing Education (PACE).

 Most of the world’s leading companies employ data scientists, and 80% of the fastest-growing roles in the world are in data.
 But there’s a common problem that separates successful companies from those that fail: How to make data actionable and impactful.